PM 03-01-01-b: Documentation of Citizenship for Medical

 3. SSA verification of Citizenship and Identity

-1. [new text] 90 day Reasonable Opportunity Period
+1. 90 day Reasonable Opportunity Period

 4. Acceptable Documents